wp-blocks/cf7-antispam/readme.txt

 b8 cuts the text to classify to pieces, extracting stuff like email addresses, links and HTML tags and of course normal words.
 For each such token, it calculates a single probability for a text containing it being spam, based on what the filter has learned so far. b8 is a free software form Tobias Leupold, who I thank for making it available to everyone.

 == Changelog ==

+= 0.2.5 =
+* Bugfix the additional data in the email related to flamingo may not be parsed correctly
+* New option to disable cf7 reload (/refill) when caching is enabled
+* Wnhanced fingerprint support for chrome on ios

 = 0.2.4 =
 * A new section "Advanced Section" that can be unlocked at the end of cf7a options.
 I will put the more complex options there to make the interface easier.